vishalcloudyuga/dcos-docs/1.9/usage/gpu-support.md

 Follow these steps to enable GPU support on your cluster.

-1. Ensure that all machines in your cluster have [Nvidia GPU libraries](https://developer.nvidia.com/nvidia-management-library-nvml) installed on them.
-The machines do not need to have GPUs on them, but they will fail to start without the libraries.
+1. Ensure that all machines in your cluster have the [Nvidia Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) installed on them.
+The machines do not need to have GPUs on them, but they will fail to to come online without this library.

     If you are using AWS, [generate a custom AWS CF template](https://dcos.io/docs/1.8/administration/installing/cloud/aws/advanced/aws-custom/) that uses one of the following AMIs.